Limba romana

 Mr.

-Cyprus, Georgia, Israel, the former Yugoslav Republic of Macedonia, Montenegro, Romania, and
+Republic of North Macedonia, Romania, and Ukraine.

 -

-Mr. Ruben Atoyan is IMF's Mission Chief for Moldova.
+Ms. Alina Iancu is IMF's Mission Chief for Moldova.

 -

-Mr. Rodgers Chawani is IMF's Resident Representative in Moldova.
+Ms. Svetlana Cerović is IMF's Resident Representative in Moldova.

 Financial Assistance

-Since 1993, Moldova has had
+Since 1993, Moldova

-authorities' economic adjustment programs: Compensatory and Contingency
+economic adjustment programs: Compensatory and Contingency Financing Facility (CCFF),

-Financing Facility (CCFF), Systemic Transformation Facility (STF), Stand-by
+Systemic Transformation Facility (STF), Stand-by arrangements (SBA),

-arrangements (SBA), Extended Fund Facilities (EFF), and Poverty Reduction and
+Extended Fund Facilities (EFF),

-Growth Facilities (PRGF) - from 2009 called Extended Credit Facilities (ECF).
-In
+- from 2009 called Extended Credit Facilities (ECF).

-August 2009 Moldova benefited from a one-time
+In August 2009 Moldova benefited from a one-time

-SDR allocation amounting to SDR 117.71 million.
+allocation amounting to SDR 117.71 million.

-Since 2020 Moldova got
+Since 2020 Moldova

-access to the funding under the Rapid Financing Instrument (RFI),
+got access to the funding under the Rapid Financing Instrument (RFI),

 available to all members, and the Rapid Credit Facility (RCF),